tailscale-dev/id-headers-demo/README.md

 # Tailscale identity headers demo

-This repository is a companion to the Tailscale blog post “Tapping into Tailscale’s identity headers with serve.”
+This repository is a companion to the Tailscale blog post “[Tapping into Tailscale’s identity headers with Serve](https://tailscale.dev/blog/id-headers-tailscale-serve-flask).”
 For more background, read that post, and then come back here to look under the hood.
 You can see the live demo at [https://id-headers-demo.pango-lin.ts.net](https://id-headers-demo.pango-lin.ts.net).

 For the purpose of this demo, we’re keeping things simple and the entire Flask app is one function in a file.